macgyver121/my_project/SQL_chinook_project/README.md

 - Question 6: Return all the track names that have a song length longer than the average song length.
 - Question 7: Find all the customers who bought the best-selling singer's songs in descending order of purchase amount.

+I use SQL command on IPython Notebook.

+You can see all answer in SQL_project.ipynb